Keranod/toDoList/README.md

-# toDoList
+# toDoList-frontend

-- To do list project
+- Frontend part of the `toDoList` project
-- frontend and backend in their own respecitve branches "toDoList-frontend" and "toDoList-backend"